 I understand why people have used these tools to cast vision and show how each person’s involvement makes a difference.
 “See how, if we all work together, we can reach our goal?”…but what it turns into is who gave the biggest gift and it limits the gifts that count to only the financial gifts.
 You can have a very successful campaign, reach your goal, collect a lot of commitment cards and never address the heart of giving.
 We have to get beyond cards and posters to the true heart of generosity.
 “For the Lord sees not as man sees: Man looks on the outward appearance, but the Lord looks on the heart.” ~1 Samuel 16:7

 As church leaders, we are up close to the needs of our churches.
-We see the difference everyone’s contribution can make in our effectiveness as a church, and sometimes we can seem desperate or demanding in our call to give.
+We see the difference everyone’s contribution can make in our effectiveness as a church.
+But when it comes to church stewardship ideas sometimes we can seem desperate or demanding in our call to give.
 Though we would all acknowledge that we don’t want people to give out of guilt, when we focus more on the gift than the heart behind it, we can communicate the wrong message.
 God doesn’t want our money.
 He wants our hearts, and true generosity can’t be manipulated.
 Authentic generosity reflects Christ.
 “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you by his poverty might become rich.” ~ 2 Corinthians 8:9

-3. Annual stewardship series aren’t enough.
+3. One annual stewardship sermon series isn’t enough.